josuerangel/BrowseDrop/README.md

       return ObjectSuccessForReactUploadBox;
     },

+    // Flag for define which data send, when is true only send data returned in method beforeSendDeleteFile
+    // Caution if true and beforeSendDeleteFile is undefined don't send params in the request
+    onlyDataBeforeSendDeleteFile: false,

     // Callback fired before deleting file
     // here you can add extra data or transform it before to delete
     // data = info for item file